 Why It Matters

-We are dedicated to protecting the most vulnerable habitats across the province.
-Some examples of these habitats are:
+We are dedicated to protecting the most vulnerable habitats across the province, including:

-Great Lakes Shorelines: The shores of the Great Lakes, with their forests, dunes and wetlands, are globally unique.
-These areas are becoming more threatened due to development and climate change.
-Some of the best examples of Great Lakes shoreline in our nature reserve system include Petrel Point, Lyal Island, Baptist Harbour and Hay Marsh.
+Great Lakes Shorelines: These shores with their forests, dunes and wetlands, are globally unique.
+These areas are becoming more threatened by development and climate change.
+Some of the best examples in our nature reserve system include Petrel Point, Lyal Island, Baptist Harbour and Hay Marsh.

-Alvars: Alvars are rare ecosystems of limestone or dolostone that are home to many distinctive plants and animals such as the lakeside daisy.
-Nature reserves where you can find alvar habitat include Bruce Alvar, Stone Road Alvar and Quarry Bay.
+Alvars: These rare ecosystems of limestone or dolostone are home to many distinctive plants and animals such as the lakeside daisy.
+Nature reserves where you can find alvar habitat include Bruce Alvar and Stone Road Alvar.

 Visiting Our Nature Reserves

 Our reserves are home to many rare and endangered species such as the blue racer snake, ramshead lady-slipper and the red-headed woodpecker.
 By protecting their habitats we are providing these species, and many others, with a safe haven for them to recover and prosper.

 Our nature reserves are open to visitors.
 For more information about visiting the reserves, please read our Permitted Activities Policy.